ricko2001/Genealogy-scripts/README.md

   My process is to always run the script on a copy of the main database.
-  Then after iterating thru fixes to the ini file and I'm satisfies with the results, I b1ackup the main database and then move the copy with the changes done by the script to the main database file location.
+  Then after iterating thru fixes to the ini file and I'm satisfies with the results, I backup the main database and then move the copy with the changes done by the script to the main database file location.